 Banana bread and oatmeal combine to make one outrageously delicious breakfast!
 This Baked Banana Oatmeal is an easy, wholesome breakfast that comes together easily with basic pantry staples.
 And it can easily be modified to be egg-free, dairy-free, and vegan-friendly.

 This Baked Oatmeal slices like a cake and eats like a rich bread pudding.
 The consistency is creamy and soft, while still being a bit chewy from the oats.
 But best of all it tastes JUST like Banana Bread.
 This simple recipe is sure to get you up out of bed!

 Oatmeal is a staple for healthy breakfasts at our house.
 It is full of whole grains and fiber that keeps you full for hours.
 It is also versatile and it can be prepared in endless ways.

 While I love oatmeal of just about any variety, Baked Oatmeal is a great way to change up how you serve oats.
 It has a lot more texture than traditional recipes like Instant Pot Oatmeal and Overnight Oats, yet this recipe is still incredibly healthy and easy to prepare.

-Banana Baked Oatmeal is so sweet and rich–yet is made without refined sugars.
-It comes together in one bowl and is made ingredients you probably have on hand right now.
+Banana Baked Oatmeal is so sweet and rich--yet is made without refined sugars.
+It comes together in one bowl and is made with ingredients you probably have on hand right now.

 Ingredients Needed for Baked Oatmeal